 First Step Legal is accredited with the National Association of Community Legal Centres (NACLC).

-Our principal lawyer, Tania Wolff, is an Accredited Criminal Law Specialist through the Law Institute of Victoria, a current President and Director of the Law Institute of Victoria and a sessional legal member of the Mental Health Tribunal.
+Our Director of Legal Services, Tania Wolff, is an Accredited Criminal Law Specialist through the Law Institute of Victoria, a current President and Director of the Law Institute of Victoria and a sessional legal member of the Mental Health Tribunal.

 Eligible clients are patients of our health service partners who are actively engaged in treatment and may be facing criminal proceedings in Victoria or have concerns about family law or family violence issues.
 Clients agree to our integrated model of legal service delivery.